-You’ll be surprised at how much you can achieve!
 Pulmonary rehab will help you:

 Do more of the things you enjoy.

-Do daily activities, such as household tasks, with less shortness of breath.
+Complete daily activities, such as household tasks, with less shortness of breath.

-Understand your symptoms and medications.
+Manage your symptoms and medications.
 This can mean fewer emergency room visits and less time in the hospital.

 Get answers to your health care questions.